pughlab/pipeline-suite/README.md

     - path to panel of normals (optional if developed elsewhere)

    - somaticsniper requires:
     - path to reference genome (requires .fa, .dict and .fai files)
     - path to target intervals (exome capture kit [bed], if defined)
     - path to panel of normals (optional)

+   - vardict requires:
+    - path to reference genome (requires .fa, .dict and .fai files)
+    - path to target intervals (exome capture kit [bed], if defined)
+    - path to panel of normals (optional)